Last updated on November 7th, 2023 at 10:16 am

-Perama is a popular seaside tourist resort for many decades, especially during the 80s and 90s, today the area still has many hotels and accommodation, surrounded by olive groves and boasts several beautiful pebble beaches.
+Perama is a popular seaside tourist resort for many decades, especially during the 80s and 90s, today the area still has many hotels and accommodation, is surrounded by olive groves, and boasts several beautiful pebble beaches.

 It has the privilege of the best possible view of Mouse Island and the monastery of Vlaherna also some restaurants and bars at the beginning of the bridge to Kanoni are the best places to watch plane landings and take-offs to and from Corfu Airport.

 Most visitors to Corfu pass through Perama, although nowadays fewer stay there than in the 80s when it was one of Corfu’s most popular resorts.